careycwang/CS5224-CarSpy/README.md

 ## Introduction
-This website is for automatic deployment on Amplify.
+This GitHub is for automatic deployment on Amplify.

 Our architecture diagram: